-Screen2Screen is a series where we explore video game adaptations of films and television series -- the weird, the wacky, the somewhat obscure.
+Screen2Screen is a series where we explore software adaptations of films and television series -- the weird, the wacky, the somewhat obscure.
 Up first, Psygnosis' SNES/Genesis platformer of the controversial Bram Stoker's Dracula.

 After Francis Ford Coppola made Apocalypse Now, escaping the hellish production cycle of the film with most of his sanity intact, his career didn't flourish in the same way his peers Martin Scorsese or Steven Spielberg's did in the ensuing decades.
 He kept making films, but most were smaller in scope and usually less successful than his 1970s masterpieces (sorry if you're a big fan of Jack starring Robin Williams -- yep, that was Coppola).